 Instead of picking a giant, difficult goal and saying “I think I can” like the little engine that could, we recommend taking the opposite approach.
 Start small.

 Sure, you need big goals.
 But you should start with small SMART goals first.
 These goals are specific, measurable, attainable, realistic, and time-specific.
 They’re tangible.
 Within reach.

 With these types of goals, you don’t need to psych yourself up.
 You don’t need to say “I can do it!”… instead, ask yourself an honest question: “Can I do it?”

 When you ask yourself whether you can, you will remember all the times that you’ve accomplished similar goals in the past.
 And nothing builds sales motivation like confident expectation in your own abilities.

 Sales Motivation Tip #4: Surround Yourself With Motivated People

 Environment A is full of bright-eyed, energetic people.
 They ask questions in sales meetings.
-They see the team?s sales goals not as quotas or ultimatums, but as opportunities for personal growth.
-They encourage one another when they win, and when the inevitable losses happen as well.
+They see the team’s sales goals not as quotas or ultimatums, but as opportunities for personal growth.
+Also encourage one another when they win, and when the inevitable losses happen as well.

 Which environment is going to motivate you to push harder?
 To stay focused on your goals?
 Do be a better person, and achieve your why?